 Exerpt from 1883 Stoner "Birds Eye View of Mandan"

-Undated Photo of Acrobatic Troop Performing on East Main Street (Merchant Hotel on Right)
+Undated Photo of Acrobatic Troop Performing on East Main Street (Merchants Hotel on right)

-In February 1965, firefighters battled for 3 hours to extinguish a major fire at the site of the historical Merchant Hotel located at 106 East Main St. The fire started in the basement, and quickly spread to both adjacent commercial buildings due to high winds.
-At the time, its was home to Ray's Bootery, owned and operated by Ray Mosbrucker.
-Other involved businesses included Seb's Shoe Repair and the vacant / former Friesz Grocery building.
-Philomena Yunck was evacuated from the former hotel where she made her residence.
+In February 1965, firefighters battled for 3 hours to extinguish a major fire at the site.
+A family member was rescued by firefighters in the blaze.
+The fire started in the basement, and quickly spread to both adjacent commercial buildings due to high winds.
+At the time, it was home to Ray's Bootery, owned and operated by Ray Mosbrucker.
+Other businesses involved in the fire included Seeb's Shoe Repair and the vacant / former Friesz Grocery building.

-The Society would like to thank Elaine Pope for sharing information on her great grandparents with us.
+The Society would like to thank Laine Pope for sharing information on her great grandparents with us.